 Telephone No: 0118 968 1100

-What’s it like
+What’s the Madejski Stadium like

 The ground is really easy to get to, no pubs near and a nightmare to get away from.

 From Wednesday to Saturday, The Hexagon Theatre (RG1 7UA) has ‘Singing in the Rain’; tickets are £18.

-The town centre has 10-15 pubs on Friar Street.
+The town centre has 10-15 pubs on Friar Street which is 3.5 miles to the stadium.
 All are pretty friendly, but wearing club colours may mean entrance is denied.

-Maybe head down Basingstoke Road and walk up over a hill, there’s a pub called ‘The World Turned Upside Down’ (RG2 0JE).
+Maybe head down Basingstoke Road and walk up over a hill, there’s a pub called The World Turned Upside Down (RG2 0JE).
 Away fans are welcome and it serves general pub food and pizzas.
-From here, it’s a 15 minute walk to the stadium.
+From here, it’s a 1.1 mile 15 minute walk to the stadium.

 If you want street parking, don’t bear left onto the relief road as you leave J11 of the M4, continue straight on and you’ll pass a few roads on your right, park in one of these and walk to the ground (10-12 minutes) and you should get away easily after the game.

-The station is over 3 miles away, there’s an F1 ‘Football Special’, from the railway station on Station Hill (turn right out of the main entrance and down the steps).
+The station is 3.5 miles away; there’s an F1 ‘Football Special’, from the railway station on Station Hill (turn right out of the main entrance and down the steps).

 After the game you have to go down to the main road and follow it all the way back to the pick-up point (a 15 minute walk).